Students are expected to bring their completed Test Accommodation Record forms to

 We ask that professors not deliver or send tests to our office until after they have

-signed the test accommodation form.
-If the test and the paperwork cannot be matched
+signed the Test Accommodation Record form.
+If the test and the paperwork cannot be

-up together when the test arrives in the office, it creates numerous problems for
+matched up together when the test arrives in the office, it creates numerous problems

-professors, students, and DRS staff, particularly when the test has no name on it,
+for professors, students, and DRS staff, particularly when the test has no name on

 Test Security: Students are either monitored by a proctor or by cameras monitored